Functional Polymers and Nanocomposites

 The relationships of ‘structure-properties-processing’ of thermoplastic and elastomeric nanocomposites are the main research interest.
-The multifunctional nanocomposites with high electrical conductivity, thermal conductivity, mechanical properties, biodegradability or recyclability are emerging technologies in structural composites, energy storage systems and food packaging.
+The multifunctional nanocomposites with high electrical conductivity, thermal conductivity, mechanical properties, biodegradability or recyclability are emerging technologies in structural composites, energy storage systems and packaging.

 - Talk on 'self-healing dielectric elastomer actuators' at PPS2019 conference at University of Bradford, UK, 17-19 July 2019.